Local Soil Reconstruction & Subsurface Intelligence

 This study establishes the soil reconstruction layer of Morie Analytics by transforming sparse geotechnical information into engineering-ready soil profiles at anchor locations.

-Starting from a layout generated in morie_layout, the workflow constructs a localized soil domain, generates a synthetic ground truth model, emulates tomographic sampling, and reconstructs vertical soil profiles using interpolation techniques.
+Starting from a layout generated in morie_layout, the workflow constructs a localized soil domain, generates a synthetic ground truth model, emulates tomographic sampling, and reconstructs vertical soil profiles from sparse sectional data.

 Site intelligence → Layout generation → Soil reconstruction → Mooring physics → Anchor verification → Cable optimization